Grig84/ethics_fall2025/_casestudy/10_activity.md

 0 --> 2(Tree);
 2 --> 3(Death of Driver);
 ```
 Should the protester be given more priority, because it is clear they are against the autonomous vehicle that is making this decision?
 What if they placed themselves in the way to cause the car to crash?
 Should it matter what their views are?
-If someone doesn't sign up for an autonomous vehicle, should they still be succeptable to the vehicles decisions?
+If someone doesn't sign up for an autonomous vehicle, should they still be susceptible to the vehicles decisions?

 ## Wrap Up
-After considering the scenarios, what ethical lenses were the most usefull?
+After considering the scenarios, what ethical lenses were the most useful?
 Which were the hardest scenarios to decide?
 Answer the following discussion questions with your peers.
 We hope our readers have learned something as a result of this case study, and will take note of the legislation on autonomous vehicles developing around us.

 ## Discussion Questions
 1. How did this activity change your perception of autonomous vehicles?
-2. Is it right that someone can get an autonomous vehcile that could make decisions to prioritize their life over everyone elses?
+2. Is it right that someone can get an autonomous vehicle that could make decisions to prioritize their life over everyone else's?
 3. How does one person having an autonomous vehicle affect the life and safety of other drivers and pedestrians?
 4. What levels of autonomous vehicles do you think should be allowed on roads?
 5. What has your experience with autonomous vehicles been?
 How do you feel about taking the control of the car away from the humans?